Jesse Ketchum Junior and Senior Public School's Mission Statement

 Empower Reading

-Jesse Ketchum is pleased to be able to offer 3 reading support programs developed by Sick Children's Hospital.
+Jesse Ketchum is pleased to be able to offer 3 reading intervention programs developed by Sick Children's Hospital.
 Students are screened for the programs, which include a grade 2-5 reading program, a 6-8 reading program and a 6-8 comprehension program.

 School Yard and Eco Schools